EntelectChallenge/2017-Battleships/README.md

 8. A shielded cell will only say it is shielded if it was hit.
 9. Only one shield can be activated at a time.
 10. Shields do not gain charge while they are active.
+11. Shields lose 1 charge for each round they are active.
-11. A shield must have at least 1 charge before it can be placed.
+12. A shield must have at least 1 charge before it can be placed.
-12. Shields block seeker missiles from finding targets underneath the shield.
+13. Shields block seeker missiles from finding targets underneath the shield.

+#### Shield Placement

+1. To Place a shield you have to pass through the following command: 8,<x:pos>,<y:pos> where the x and y pos are the center points of the shield.
+2. When a shield is hit, it will show an '@' symbol where the shot landed on the respective map while the shield is active.
+3. When the shield expires there will be no history where any shots landed.

 # The Rules to rule them all
 ### Map Generation